s9roll7/speech_bubble_remove_and_copy/README.md

 This is a tool to remove or copy the speech bubbles.

-- Remove all speech bubbles from the image. (source image / mask / cleaned image)
+- Remove all speech bubbles from the image. (source image / cleaned image)
 - (As you can see from this example, not all speech bubbles can be captured completely.
 Or maybe the sample images aren't suitable...)
 <img src="sample/remove1.webp" width="1024">
 <img src="sample/remove2.webp" width="1024">